nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 	...    elif not isinstance(full_name, str):
 	...        raise TypeError('Full name must be string') ...    elif ' ' not in full_name.strip():
-	...        raise ValueError('No space in full name:'
+	...        raise ValueError('No space in name:'
 	...            ' impossible to split first and second name') ...    return full_name.split(' ')[1]